-PSLab is a new addition to FOSSASIA Science Lab.
-This tiny pocket lab provides an array of necessary equipments for doing science and engineering experiments.
-It can function like an oscilloscope, waveform generator, frequency counter, programmable voltage and current source and also as a data logger.
+The goal of PSLab is to create an Open Source hardware device (open on all layers) that can be used for experiments by teachers, students and citizen scientists.
+Our tiny pocket lab provides an array of sensors for doing science and engineering experiments.
+It provides functions of numerous measurement devices including an oscilloscope, a waveform generator, a frequency counter, a programmable voltage, current source and as a data logger.

-The control and measurement functions are written in Python programming language.
+The desktop applications for the control and measurement functions are written in Python programming language.
 Pyqtgraph is used for plotting library.
 A variety of experiments can be performed using GUI applications written in python.
 PSLab is interfaced and powered by USB port of the computer.

 Some of the important applications of PSLab are mentioned below...

-Python based communication library and experiment specific PyQt4 based GUI’s make PSLab a must have tool for programmers, hobbyists, science and engineering teachers and also students.Learn More...
+For desktop PCs a Python communication library and PyQt4 based graphic user interfaces are available for a number of experiments, that make PSLab a must have tool for programmers, hobbyists, science and engineering teachers and students.Learn More...

-The following are the code repositories of PSLab.
+The following code repositories of PSLab are available.

-To install PSLab on Debian based Gnu/Linux system, the following dependencies must be installed.
+To install PSLab for Desktop PCs on Debian based Gnu/Linux system, the following dependencies must be installed.

 Dependencies ============ PyQt 4.7+, PySide, or PyQt5 python 2.6, 2.7, or 3.x NumPy, Scipy pyqt4-dev-tools #for pyuic4 Pyqtgraph #Plotting library pyopengl and qt-opengl #for 3D graphics iPython-qtconsole #optional